GuilleGorines/markdown_servicios/old_protocols/Assembly_service.md

           **INSERT SUPER COOL SCREENSHOT YET TO BE PREPPED**

-Now, login in the HPC with your credentials, and go to the appropriate service directory, according to the nature of the service (the center and the area):
+Now, login in our HPC with your credentials, and go to the appropriate service directory, according to the nature of the service (the center and the area):
 ```
 cd /processing_Data/bioinformatics/services_and_colaborations/SERVICE_CENTER/AREA
 ```
 Create the directory with the Folder Name you are given in the service information, and enter it.
 This will be the workdir for the service.
 ```

 mkdir $SERVICE_FOLDER_NAME && cd $_
 ```